-Figure 6.2H.2.1.1-1: Registration and Discovery procedure for Vertical Federated Learning when NWDAF is acting as VFL server and NWDAF(s) and/or AF(s) are the VFL clients
+Figure 6.2H.2.1.1-1: Registration and Discovery procedure for Vertical Federated Learning when NWDAF or Trusted AF is acting as VFL server and NWDAF(s) and/or AF(s) are the VFL clients

-Steps 1 to 3 are the NWDAF and AF Registration procedures when the VFL server is NWDAF.
+Steps 1 to 3 are the NWDAF and AF Registration procedures when the VFL server is NWDAF or Trusted AF.

 1a.
-VFL Server NWDAF registers to NRF with its NF profile, which includes NF Type (i.e. NWDAF type), Analytics ID(s), service area if available, VFL capability information per analytics ID and VFL interoperability indicator and optional supported feature IDs, as described in clause 5.2.
+VFL Server NWDAF or Trusted AF registers to NRF with its NF profile, which includes NF Type (i.e. NWDAF or Trusted AF type), Analytics ID(s), service area if available, VFL capability information per analytics ID and VFL interoperability indicator and optional supported feature IDs, as described in clause 5.2.